woozasmoddingteam/Woozas-Potpourri/output/Readme.txt

 -Added Ready Room Rave from Samus Orphan Black.
 Special thanks for creating this mod as well as making it compatible with Shine User Config.
 Time do dance!

 v.3.1
-Merged ShoulderPatchesExtra by ZycaR into Potpourri.
+-Merged ShoulderPatchesExtra by ZycaR into Potpourri.
 Setup and Information can be found here: https://github.com/ZycaR/ShoulderPatchesExtra

+v3.2
+-Added Gorgetunnel Control by Steelcap.
+Thanks for creating the mod

+v.3.3
+-Added luajit_profiling as Shine Extension.
+Thank you Las for creating the mod.